rickosborne/skyline/story/connection/120-jupi-adri.md

 The dam at the east end of the lake has long since washed out, causing annual overflow into the basin every spring.
 </aside>

-TODO: Talk more about the plans of the ladies to return to Plainsong.

 TODO: Character sheets for Adri & Jupi